 “We saw with the Dillian Whyte build-up that AJ is a fighter, first and foremost.
 He has come from a background which has been troubled at times.
 Lennox Lewis once told me that he would always be the last man standing in a room.
 I think AJ’s got a similar menace to him.

 “I think you’ve got to have that switch to be successful.
 Ricky Hatton was the same.
-Likewise, Katie Taylor, you couldn’t meet a nice girl, a choir girl out of the ring, but once she’s inside it she’s a terror,” Adam said.
+Likewise, Katie Taylor, you couldn’t meet a nicer girl, a choir girl out of the ring, but once she’s inside it she’s a terror,” Adam said.

 Featured photograph/Adam Smith